Learn about Works with Nest

 You’ll also need a third-party device that you’ll connect your Nest products to.
 This could be anything from remote controlled lights to a fitness tracker.

-It’s simple to set up a Works with Nest connection.
-To start, just select a connection you’d like to use on our Works with Nest page.
-You can also find instructions on Works with Nest developers’ websites and on product packaging (look for the Works with Nest logo).
+To set up a new Works with Nest connection, follow the instructions on the Works with Nest developers’ websites and on product packaging (look for the Works with Nest logo).
 Setup is done securely without any personal information (such as your email address) exchanged between Nest and the Works with Nest connection developer.
+To start, use the Works with Nest partner app or website to initiate the OAuth process and grant permission for the connection to access Nest device data.
+Once authorized, your Works with Nest connection will be automatically enabled.

 You can easily view basic information about your Works with Nest (WWN) connections, see when they were last used, and review the permissions you granted to access your data in the Nest app.